|

 DEAD OR ALIVE

-When most of the androgynous performers had returned to the typical clothes of their gender, along came dead or alive, as pictured here in the 85 music video - You Spin Me Round.
+When most of the androgynous performers had returned to the typical clothes of their gender, along came Dead or Alive, as pictured here in the 85 music video - You Spin Me Round.
 Even the re-release of the song in 96 with a new video showed that the frock was only traded in for a new one.

 |